-Panel participants expressed the need for a mechanism to coordinate and share data and results from the many different efforts currently underway internationally to develop data.
-For example, Canada will likely issue a mandatory call for data, the Organisation for EcoU.S. and U.K. governments have received data in voluntary calls.
-The U.S. Environmental nomic Co-Operation and Development Working Party on Nanotechnology is developing a standardized data set, and Protection Agency is working toward risk prevention and mitigation, encouraging product safety by design, building on existing efforts in pollution prevention, "green chemistry," and Design for the Environment.
+The U.S. Environmental Protection Agency is working toward risk prevention and mitigation, encouraging product safety by design, building on existing efforts in pollution prevention, "green chemistry," and Design for the Environment.
 There is a need for an independent and trusted entity to make new findings about risk transparent and understandable.
 Visual and graphical tools are needed to improve communication about these complex topics.
-One suggestion was for SRA to bring our extensive
+One suggestion was for SRA to bring our extensive resources, international representation, and independence to this issue.